Roof Replacement in Chapel Hill, Hillsborough, NC & Surrounding Areas

 With hurricanes, tornadoes, and other severe weather bringing strong winds to large swaths of North Carolina and potentially severe, seasonal weather just around the corner, it’s a good time to consider whether your roof needs to be repaired or replaced.

 Many homeowners wait to call a roofer until after they see leaks.
 If you wait too long though, you could end up with unnecessary and easily avoidable damage to other areas of your home, which may not be covered by homeowners insurance.
-So it’s a good idea to have a roofer you trust inspect your roof looking for any signs of future issues and to perform preventative maintenance whenever possible.
+So it’s a good idea to have a roofer you trust to inspect your roof looking for any signs of future issues and to perform preventative maintenance whenever possible.

 But even with preventative maintenance, unexpected problems can arise.
 When you have an issue, what factors can help you determine whether a simple repair will fix it or whether a complete roof replacement is your best option?
 And, should you listen to a roofing company or roofing contractor’s advice on the subject?